-As described in Section 2.1.4, treated wastewater effluent would be disposed through a combination of on-site re-use (toilet/urinal flushing, landscape irrigation and vineyard irrigation applied at agronomic rates, and cooling tower make-up), discharge to Pruitt Creek, and/or off-site irrigation.
+As described in Section 2.1.4 and Appendix D-1, treated wastewater effluent would be adequately disposed through a combination of on-site re-use (toilet/urinal flushing, landscape irrigation and vineyard irrigation applied at agronomic rates, and cooling tower make-up), discharge to Pruitt Creek, and/or off-site irrigation.
 Leach fields were eliminated as an option due to the presence of poorly drained soils and perched groundwater in areas of the Project Site.
-Off-site irrigation would not be required to adequately dispose of treated effluent and may be subject to additional permitting.
-All landscape and vineyard irrigation areas are at least 50 feet from known domestic water supply wells.
-Seasonal storage ponds or tanks would be used to seasonally store treated effluent until it can be reused on-site or discharged to Pruitt Creek.
+Seasonal storage ponds or tanks would be used to seasonally store treated effluent until it can be reused or discharged to Pruitt Creek.
 Effluent discharged to Pruitt Creek would require an NPDES discharge permit.
-As described in Appendix C, the amount of treated effluent produced by the WWTP would be adequately stored and disposed, through a combination of on-site re-use, discharge to Pruitt Creek, and seasonal storage tanks/ponds.
+All on-site landscape and vineyard irrigation areas are at least 50 feet from known domestic water supply wells.
+Assuming no discharge to the creek and maximum use of recycled water, up to 44.8 acres of turf, or 406 acres of vineyards could be irrigated with recycled water produced as a result of Alternative A (Appendix D-2).
+Offsite irrigation with recycled water would comply with the Statewide General Order for Recycled Water Use - Order WQ 2016-0068-DDW, which outlines extensive requirements for producers and users of recycled water to ensure the protection of public health and water quality.
+These include compliance with the Uniform Statewide Recycling Criteria outlined in Title 22 of the California Code of Regulations.

 The Regional Water Quality Control Board prohibits effluent discharges from wastewater treatment facilities to the Russian River and its tributaries during the dry season (approximately May 15 through September 30) in their Basin Plan due to significant seasonal flow variations for the Russian River tributaries during the summer and winter months.
-Discharges during the wet season (approximately October 1 through May 14) when flows are higher are typically allowed to be a percentage of the measured streamflow in the Russian River at the point of discharge.
-The most likely flow monitoring location would be at the USGS gauging station at Mark West Creek (USGS #11466800; see Figure 2-5 of Appendix C) as it is the station closest to the Project Site and directly downstream of the proposed discharge location.
-Based on flow records obtained from this station, it was determined to be feasible to meet a one percent dilution requirement during the wet season based on the project makeup and proposed wastewater treatment and disposal facilities, using data from this station as the basis for the flow limitation in the anticipated NPDES discharge permit (Appendix C).
-As required by the anticipated

-NPDES discharge permit, effluent water quality would be monitored and reported at least annually to the USEPA.
+Discharges during the wet season (approximately October 1 through May 14) when flows are higher are typically allowed to be a percentage of the measured streamflow near the point of discharge.
+The flow monitoring location would be located downstream of the proposed discharge location and specified by the NDPES permit.
+As required by the NPDES discharge permit, effluent water quality would be monitored and reported at least annually to the USEPA.